LarsBesselmann/WCA-EJA-GettingStarted/README.md

     <kbd>![](./images/media/vscode_LibertyTools_Dashboard.png)</kbd>

-## How to use watsonx Code Assistant
+## How to use watsonx Code Assistant and setup

 There are different ways to interact with watsonx Code Assistant.
 - Use the **chat**